12 fallacies that should be avoided when constructing arguments

 In this sentence, the sentence is still valid for “if X then Y”.

 However, when we flip the sentence to be “the program is complex, therefore the programming code is too long”.
-In this format, the program complexity is not necessary due to the programming code is too long, there are other possibilities, for example, due to the algorithm itself is complex or due to the program required an interoperability with other software.
+In this format, the program complexity is not necessary due to the programming code being too long, there are other possibilities, for example, due to the algorithm itself being complex or due to the program requiring interoperability with other software.

 To solve this problem, we can change the sentence to be “if the programming code is too long, the program compilation time will be long”.